 The Institute for Advanced Psychotherapy is approved by the American Psychological Association to sponsor 72 hours continuing education for psychologists.
 Social workers licensed in the state of Illinois receive 72 hours of credit through Loyola University School of Social Work.
 Social Workers licensed outside of Illinois should check with their state licensing board to determine where CE credits approved by the APA and/or the Illinois Department of Financial and Professional Regulation (IDFPR) are accepted.
 For more information, visit The Institute for Advanced Psychotherapy website or contact Katelyn Tippett at firstname.lastname@example.org or Terry Northcut at email@example.com.

 This program is for graduates with a MSW degree from an accredited School of Social Work that are seeking to obtain a Professional Educator License (PEL) with a School Social Work endorsement.
 This is the license that is required by the Illinois State Board of Education to practice School Social Work within the public school setting in Illinois.

-This post-master’s certificate program equips mental health professionals to better affect positive psychosocial development of their student clients.
-Primary takeaways from the program will include: fostering collaboration between schools and families, implementing strength-based interventions in schools, advocating for whole-school interventions, and becoming more data driven and evidence informed as School-Based Mental Health Practitioners (SBMHP).
+This post-master’s certificate program equips mental health professionals to better affect the positive psychosocial development of their student clients.
+Primary takeaways from the program will include: fostering collaboration between schools and families, implementing strength-based interventions in schools, advocating for whole-school interventions, and becoming more data-driven and evidence-informed as School-Based Mental Health Practitioners (SBMHP).